Kate Harcourt, Director, CAMS

 email@example.com ; 212.854.1436

 Susan catalogs monographs, sound recordings, music scores, maps, rare books, microforms, and other materials in Slavic, Baltic, Armenian and other European languages.
 She is one of Columbia's NACO and SACO coordinators.
 She assists with staff training, preparing procedural documentation and record review.
 She also serves as liaison to the Library of Congress.

 Alex Thurman, Web Resources Collection Coordinator, CAMS

 firstname.lastname@example.org ; 212.851.2460

 Alex is the Web Resources Collection Coordinator for the Web Resources Collection Program, building web archives in human rights, historic preservation and NYC religions and also archiving the Columbia University web domain.
-He also catalogs archived websites and supervises the Ivy Plus Web Resources Collection Librarian.
+He also catalogs archived websites and supervises the Ivy Plus Libraries Confederation staff positions (Web Collection Librarian and Bibliogeaphic Assistant).

-Alex is currently the Co-Chair of the International Internet Preservation Consortium's Content Development Group, working on the creation of collaborative web archives.
-He has served on several ALA committees, including a recent term as Chair of the ALCTS Subject Analysis Committee.
+Alex is currently an elected member of the Steering Committee of the International Internet Preservation Consortium, as well as Co-Chair of its Content Development Group, working on the creation of collaborative web archives.
+He has served on several ALA committees, including a term as Chair of the ALCTS Subject Analysis Committee.

 email@example.com ; 212.854.9676

-Melanie works with her colleagues within the Libraries and Information Services at Columbia University to ensure the integration of digital metadata with local and national systems to enable information discovery.
-She provides guidance on best practices, and develops, documents, and maintains standards and procedures for metadata for digital content generated within the Libraries and other units within Information Services.
-In her role as chair of the Metadata Group, she facilitates information exchange across departmental boundaries.
+Melanie works with her colleagues within Columbia University Libraries to ensure the integration of digital metadata with local and national systems to enable information discovery.
+She provides guidance on best practices, and develops, documents, and maintains standards and procedures for metadata for digital content generated within the Libraries.
 Other responsibilities of her position include the cataloging of electronic resources and NACO/SACO work.